Kmeakin/walrus-report/src/30-implementation.md

 and `true` to `1`).
 LLVM IR allows arbitrary-width integer types &[That is, the width of integer type is still fixed, but is not restricted to powers of two.
-LLVM does *not* have in built support for *arbirary-precision* or so-called "bignum" integers, where the number of bits occupied by the value is not known at compile-time].
+LLVM does *not* have in built support for *arbitrary-precision* or so-called "bignum" integers, where the number of bits occupied by the value is not known at compile-time].
 Therefore, each `Bool` can be represented by the LLVM `i1` type: a 1-bit integer.
 When translating to machine-code, LLVM will map this to an 8-bit byte.